rliu49/Exploratory-data-analysis-for-Cryptocurrencies/README.md

-# Exploratory-data-analysis-for-Cryptocurrenciesx
+# Exploratory-data-analysis-for-Cryptocurrencies

 A cryptocurrency is a digital or virtual currency designed to work as a medium of exchange.
 It uses cryptography to secure and verify transactions as well as to control the creation of new units of a particular cryptocurrency.
-The cryptocurrency market

 ## Project Description: